Your involvement in student life at CSUDH will expand your educational

 International Student Orientation Programs

 All newly admitted international students must attend a mandatory International Student Orientation Program.
-Students planning to attend the University in Fall 2012 should plan to attend the New Student Orientation program on June 6, 2012 or August 22, 2012.
-For more information, please call (310) 243-2519 or visit us online at http://www3.csudh.edu/student-affairs/iss/
+Students planning to attend the University in the fall of 2013 should expect to receive an invitation to attend a summertime International Student Orientation program.
+For more information, please call (310) 243-2519.

 Loker Student Union

 The Loker Student Union is the center of activity on campus.
-Our facilities, programs, and services enhance the university community and contribute to the out-of-the-classroom experience.
-You can become a part of the excitement by volunteering for Toro Productions, the student programming board, where you will learn valuable leadership and programming skills, while having fun!
-Stop by the Student Union Information Counter and check out what’s going on in the Union today!
-For more information, phone (310) 243-3559 or visit us at www.csudh.edu/lsu/.
+The facility, programs and services are geared specifically for you, the student, by students.
+At the LSU, you can enjoy a wide variety of entertainment, recreate in the game room, study, or simply relax with your friends.
+You can also become a part of the excitement by serving on the Board of Directors or Toro Productions (student programming board) where you decide what we offer, while developing valuable leadership skills.
+Stop by the Student Union Information Counter to find out what's happening in the Union today! for more information, please call (310) 243-3559 or visit us online at www.csudh.edu/lsu/.

 Multicultural Center (MCC)

-The Multicultural Center (MCC), located in LSU, promotes the exploration of diverse heritages, values and cultural experiences by offering a wide range of co-curricular programs throughout the year.
-Some of these include a 2-day “Unityfest,” dramatic presentations, lectures, concerts, diversity chats, art exhibits, retreats, movies, dance lessons, demonstrations, poetry readings/festivals, leadership development opportunities, and other dialogue groups.
+The Multicultural Center (MCC), located in LSU room 110, promotes the exploration of diverse heritages, values and cultural experiences by offering a wide range of co-curricular programs throughout the year.
+Some of these include an all-day “Unityfest,” dramatic presentations, lectures, concerts, diversity chats, art exhibits, retreats, movies, dance lessons, demonstrations, poetry readings/festivals, leadership development opportunities, and other dialogue groups.
 Issues and answers related to racism, sexism, heterosexism, inter-ethnic relations, and cultural identity development are also explored and considered.
 To get involved or for more information, call the MCC at (310) 243-2519 or visit our web site at www.csudh.edu/studentaffairs/multiculturalcenter/.

 More than seventy student organizations currently take advantage of benefits and privileges afforded only to student-run organizations.
 Such benefits include free use of campus facilities and resources and an opportunity to apply for ASI funding.
 Key privileges include on-campus member recruitment and fundraising.
 Joining a club/organization or checking out Greek Life at CSUDH can really be a step in the right direction for students looking for leadership development opportunities.
 Students actively involving themselves in student life add depth and breadth to their development as college students and as human beings.
 Join or start a student organization that other students need or desire.
 Consider the following as you make plans to get involved in student life: